jadarko55/Quiz-game/README.md

 Feel free to contribute by:
 - Adding more questions to `data.py`
+- One recommended source is from Open Trivia Database.
 - Improving the user interface
 - Adding new features like multiple choice questions
 - Enhancing the scoring system